-But can 301 redirects affect your organic search rankings?
+But do 301 redirects affect your rankings in organic search?

 What are 301 redirects?

-A 301 redirect is a server-side redirection for a URL that has permanently changed.
+A 301 redirect is a server-side redirection for a permanently changed URL.

 You would use a 301 redirect for the following scenarios: